sohwkjames/wiz/README.md

 ## Intro

-> In order to start the code, you need to get the backend and frontend running
+> In order to start WIZ, you need to get the backend and frontend running

 ## Backend